rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 **The UI will change as the development continues, but the overall structure of the new version will be like the views below.**

-Below are a couple of screendumps of the alpha version of the SwiftUI based version of RsyncOSX.
+Below are a few screendumps of the new version.
 The default view when starting the app.
 Select a new profile any time and the app reloads the data.

 ![](/images/RsyncOSX/master/swiftui/1.png)

 The start might be `Multiple tasks`.
 Choose `Estimate` and then `Execute` after estimation is completed.
 The estimation marks tasks with data for syncronizing.
 Or just go for all tasks, no estimation and execute direct.
+An example of how easy it is too create the UI is the [Estimation View](https://github.com/rsyncOSX/RsyncSwiftUI/blob/main/RsyncSwiftUI/Views/Multitask/EstimationView.swift).
+There are approx only 60 lines of code for the layout of the estimation view (below).

 ![](/images/RsyncOSX/master/swiftui/2.png)

-If you want more controle, select `Single tasks`.
+If you want more control, select `Single tasks`.
 Choose either `Estimate` and `Execute` or `Now`, which executes without estimation.

 ![](/images/RsyncOSX/master/swiftui/3.png)